dogweather/forkful/content/en/elixir/html-and-the-web/downloading-a-web-page.md

 lastmod: '2024-03-13T22:44:59.781399-06:00'
 model: gpt-4-1106-preview
 summary: "Downloading a web page means fetching its contents over the internet\u2014\
-  essentially, what your browser does.
-Programmers do this to automate data extraction,\u2026"
+  essentially, what your browser does."
 title: Downloading a web page
 weight: 42
 ---